AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/linkedin.md

 ---
 keywords: LinkedIn;linkedin;Linkedin;LinkedIn Insight Tag;insight tag;Insight Tag
-title: LinkedIn Insight Tag extension
+title: LinkedIn Insight Tag Extension Destination
-seo-title: LinkedIn Insight Tag extension
 description: The LinkedIn Insight Tag extension is an advertising destination in Adobe Experience Platform.
 For more information about the extension functionality, see the extension page on Adobe Exchange.
-seo-description: The LinkedIn Insight Tag extension is an advertising destination in Adobe Experience Platform.
-For more information about the extension functionality, see the extension page on Adobe Exchange.
 ---

-# [!DNL LinkedIn Insight Tag] Extension {#linkedin-insights-extension}
+# [!DNL LinkedIn Insight Tag] extension {#linkedin-insights-extension}

-## Overview {#overview}

 Install the [!DNL LinkedIn Insight Tag] to use conversion tracking, retargeting and website demographics features.